cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 AND

-$ git log --pretty=oneline --decorate --graph
+$ git log --pretty=oneline --decorate --graph --all
 # or without as much information,
 $ git log
 {% endhighlight %}